Madge Kennedy: Personal life and death

 Kennedy's contract with Goldwyn ended in 1921.
-She decided to return to the stage so that she could be close to her husband, broker Harold Bolster, in New York.
-Bolster died on August 3, 1927, from an illness he contracted months before during a business trip to South America.
+She returned to the stage so that she could be close to her husband, broker Harold Bolster, in New York.
+Bolster died on August 3, 1927 from an illness he contracted months before during a business trip to South America.
 He was a member of the New York banking firm of Bennett, Bolster & Coghill.
 Bolster was 38 and a veteran of World War I. Kennedy inherited more than $500,000 when he died.

-She wed William B. Hanley Jr., in Kingman, Arizona, on August 13, 1934.
+She wed William B. Hanley Jr., in Kingman, Arizona on August 13, 1934.
 Hanley was an actor and radio personality.
-The couple resided in Los Angeles, California.
-Kennedy retired temporarily after her marriage before returning to work in entertainment.
-The couple would remain married until Hanley's death in 1959.
+The couple resided in Los Angeles.
+Kennedy retired temporarily after her marriage.
+The couple were married until Hanley's death in 1959.

 She enjoyed outdoor activities such as playing golf, horseback riding and driving cars.
-She owned a Willys-Knight Great Six which she drove avidly at the time she was touring in 1929 in the play, Lulu.
+She owned a Willys-Knight Great Six which she drove avidly at the time she was touring in 1929 in the play Lulu.
 In August 1929, she was sued in a Norwich, Connecticut, court for damages she caused in a car accident on the Boston Post Road near Groton, Connecticut, in June 1928.
 The plaintiffs asked for $13,000.

 Madge Kennedy died of respiratory failure at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, in 1987.
 She was 96.